 A. For small businesses, we recommend marketing that results in sales!
-We say that to be funny, but it’s true.
+That is intended to be humorous, but it’s true.
 It’s also amazing how often small businesses throw large amounts of cash into marketing schemes that do not yield sales.
 When considering a marketing plan, there are a plethora of options.
 Depending on your business, it may be most cost effective to advertise in print media, on the radio or on television.
 Direct mail is successful for some types of businesses.
-Internet marketing or an aggressive social media campaign may be best.
-One-on-one networking can be very effective.
+Search Engine Marketing (SEM) or an aggressive social media campaign may be best.
+One-on-one networking can be very effective in certain situations.
 Perhaps an intense public relations campaign focused on educational marketing would yield results.

 Unfortunately, there is not a generic answer to your question―there is no one size fits all.
 However, answering three questions can lead you to the marketing mix that will work best for you.

 Is there a segment of the market that would value the things that differentiate my product or service and is it large enough to support my business?
+You identified what differentiates your offering with your answer to the first question.
+That’s great, but it’s not sufficient.
 If the segment that values what you are offering isn’t large enough to support your business, return to the first question, you need to find a new answer.
 If your target segment is sufficiently large, it’s time to determine how best to deliver your message.

 Once you have determined the message you want to deliver, to whom you would like to deliver it and how you will deliver it, test and learn.
-Develop a test that is as inexpensive as possible, but sufficiently large to allow you to read the results.
-If it appears to be working (e.g., netting you more revenue than cost), roll it out on a larger scale.
+Develop a test that is as inexpensive as possible, but sufficiently large to allow you to read the results accurately.
+If it appears to be working, that is netting you more revenue than it costs, roll it out on a larger scale.
 If it doesn’t work, revisit the questions and try again.
 Don’t be surprised if it takes multiple iterations to identify the most effective marketing mix for your business.